NatalieHumphriesGitHub/QA-Practical-Project/README.md

 # Known Issues

 Currently the previous results are ordered by most recent last, it would be preferable to have them ordered most recent first.
+The timestamp is also 1 hour behind BST.

 # Future Work

-As well as fixing the above issue, in the future I would like to add the option to choose which teams are playing each other as this could allow the score generator to predict games that are actually happening.
+As well as fixing the above issues, in the future I would like to add the option to choose which teams are playing each other as this could allow the score generator to predict games that are actually happening.
 I would also like to have the database of previous results appear on a different page so that the home screen does not look so cluttered.